 Florida Asthma Coalition Asthma-Friendly Provider Recognition: FAC gives Healthcare providers an opportunity to partner with local and state stakeholders to help reduce the statewide burden of asthma.
 By working together and taking the steps to be recognized as an Asthma-Friendly Provider, practices promote the use of an effective asthma management program that will allow patients to monitor and control their asthma.
 In addition, evidence supports a decrease in unscheduled visits, as well a reduction in hospitalizations, emergency department visits and missed days of school and/or work for those patients who underwent comprehensive asthma

-American Lung Association, Asthma Care Coverage in Florida: The American Lung Association tracks the coverage and related barriers to asthma guidelines-based care in state Medicaid programs.
+American Lung Association Professional Education: The American Lung Association tracks the coverage and related barriers to asthma guidelines-based care in state Medicaid programs.
 The overall goal of this initiative is to improve access to guidelines-based care and ultimately improve asthma outcomes by understanding the gaps between what is known to be best practice in improving asthma outcomes and what is actually being covered by payers, including Medicaid, and implemented by providers.